-What is this programme about?
+What was this programme about?

-Why are we delivering this programme?
+Why did we deliver this programme?

-What are we aiming to achieve?
+What did we aim to achieve?

 - Significant improvement of local capacity to combat slavery and discrimination, legal and social empowerment

-- Allow a better enforcement of anti-slavery laws
+- Allow better enforcement of anti-slavery laws

 - Association des Femmes Chefs de Famille (AFCF)

-The European Union, the United Nations Voluntary Fund on Contemporary Forms of Slavery
+- The United Nations Voluntary Fund on Contemporary Forms of Slavery

 - The United States Bureau of Democracy, Human Rights and Labour